2018h 26

 2005 88p

 Tasted in September 2013.
-The truffles' scent on the nose was lightly textured, nicely composed and smooth, but not 100% ripe fruit and tannin.
+The truffles' scent on the nose was lightly textured, nicely composed, and smooth, but not 100% ripe fruit and tannin.
 This property should have done much better in this easy-to-make vintage.

 2001 89p

 Tasted twice - last time in September 2010.
 Not consistent notes.
-When tasted in August 2006, it was deep red and had an aromatic and catchy nose of ripe berries, it was luscious on the palate with finesse and elegance.
+When tasted in August 2006, it was deep red and had an aromatic and catchy nose of ripe berries, luscious on the palate with finesse and elegance.
 This wine showed more age in September 2010, with truffles and tannin starting to control this wine.

 1971 93p